 Changing when necessary, updating the system and employees with the required training and instruction, and maintaining an open line of communication up to and down the organizational structure.

-- Dynasties have Immense PRIDE – a Personal Responsibility In Developing Excellence.
+- Dynasties have Immense PRIDE – a Personal Responsibility To Developing Excellence.

-- Likewise, Leaders Demonstrate PRIDE – a Persona Responsibility In Developing Everyone.
+- Likewise, Leaders Demonstrate PRIDE – a Persona’s Responsibility In Developing Everyone.

 - Furthermore, Leadership Builds PRIDE – a Personal Responsibility In Developing Ethics.

-The future leaders they develop will live the ethical value system embedded in them from their association with the organization; who in turn develop leaders, as so on.
+The future leaders they develop will live the ethical value system embedded in them from their association with the organization, who in turn develop leaders, and so on.

 How Can You Build a Leadership Dynasty?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!